petri-o-ojala/draft-sas-viya/README.md

 Azure NetApp Files configuration and deployment has been tested with ANF Account, Pool, Volume and Quota rule (unlikely to be needed).
 To be deployed properly when the details and requirements have been set.

+## Azure Files NFS

+Azure Files NFS share configuration and deployment has been tested with private endpoint and private DNS zone.

 ## Azure Kubernetes Service

 Azure Kubernetes Service configuration and deployment has been tested with five node pools (default, cas, compute, stateless and stateful).
 AKS cluster has been configured as private cluster and node pools with auto scaling (except for default).  `SystemAssigned` identity is being used as there are currently not enough permissions to use UserAssigned identity for AKS, it requires IAM role assignments to the network resource group (or resources inside it).